Robertsl-1337/cartesian_trading_nitor_case/README.md

 # Nitor Energy — Day-Ahead Electricity Price Forecasting

 **Team:** Cartesian Trading — Sebastian Poshteh & Robert Sølyst Lildholdt
+## FILES TO UPLOAD MANUALLY
+Please see that you need to upload the provided files yourself: test_for_participants, train and sample_submission

 ## Overview